Multiplayer bandits without observing collision information: Related work.

-We now review previous work on the stronger feedback model with collision information available to the players.
-The multiplayer multi-armed bandit games were introduced by~\citet*{anantharam} and further studied by~\citet*{komiyama}.
-They studied a centralized algorithm, that is, when there is a single centre that controls the players, and observes the rewards of all players.
-The distributed setting was introduced by~\citet{liuzhao}, where an algorithm was given with expected regret bounded by $\kappa \log T$, with $\kappa$ depending on the game parameters, that is, $m$, $K$, and the arm means.
+Multiplayer multi-armed bandits were introduced by~\citet*{anantharam} and further studied by~\citet*{komiyama}.
+They studied a centralized setting where there is a single center that observes the rewards of all players and controls the players.
+The distributed setting was introduced by~\citet{liuzhao}, who gave an algorithm with expected regret bounded by $\kappa \log T$, with $\kappa$ depending on the game parameters, $m$, $K$, and the arm means.
 They also showed that any algorithm must have regret $\Omega(\log T)$.
 The dependence of $\kappa$ on the parameters was further improved by \citet*{anandkumar2011distributed,musicalchair,emily_multiplayer}.

-In~\citet{musicalchair} a `musical chairs' subroutine was introduced to reduce the number of collisions; we have further developed and used this subroutine in our algorithms.
-Their final algorithm requires the knowledge of $\Delta$ and its regret is bounded by $O(m^2 + mK^2 \ln(T) + mK \ln(KT)/\Delta^2)$, which is at least as large as the bound of Theorem~\ref{thm:firstmain}.
+\citet{musicalchair} introduced a ``musical chairs'' subroutine to reduce the number of collisions; we have further developed and used this subroutine in our algorithms.
+Their final algorithm requires the knowledge of $\Delta$ and its expected regret is bounded by $O(m^2 + mK^2 \ln(T) + mK \log(T)/\Delta^2)$, which is at least as large as the bound of Theorem~\ref{thm:firstmain}.